-The preparation of this guidebook involved the contributions of many people including the Office of Forensic Mental Health Services staff, our community partners, Office of the Attorney General, and the Chief Medical Officer, Department of Social and Health Services.
-This version was updated 12/8/2021.
+The preparation of this guidebook involved the contributions of many people including the Office of Forensic Mental Health Services staff, our community partners, Amber Leaders of the State of Washington, Office of the Attorney General, and Brian Waiblinger, M.D., Chief Medical Officer, Department of Social and Health Services.
+David D. Luxton, PhD., led the writing and development of this manual.

-For questions and comments regarding this guidebook, please contact: Tim Hunter, M.A.
-Department of Social and Health Services Behavioral Health Administration Office of Forensic Mental Health Services 1115 Washington Street SE Olympia, WA 98501 (360) 790-7983 huntetj@dshs.wa.gov
+For questions and comments regarding this guidebook, please contact: David D. Luxton, PhD., M.S.
+Department of Social and Health Services Behavioral Health Administration Office of Forensic Mental Health Services P.O.
+Box 45050 Olympia, WA 98504-5050 (360)-725-3479 david.luxton@dshs.wa.gov